RenatoGeh/snippets/README.md

 21. `argrun.sh`:
   - Takes a file `f` and command `c`.
   - For each line `l` in `f`, run `c` with `l` as arguments.

+22. `prepend.sh`:
+  - Prepends contents of first file to all remaining files.